usmaanalii/javascript/JavaScript30/analysis.md

 if (!event.target.matches('input')) return; // skip
 ```

-This example, will return elements clicked apart from `input's`'
+This example, will return all elements clicked other than `input's`'

 ### event delegation

-When you wish to attach an event listener to an element that doesn't exist on
-the page at the time of loading, event delegation is needed.
+When you wish to attach an event listener to an element that doesn't exist on the page, at the time of loading, `event delegation` is needed.

-It works by attaching the event listener to a parent element (that does exist),
-which then passes on the instruction (delegates) to the child element being
+It works by attaching the event listener to a parent element (that does exist), which then passes on the instruction (delegates) to the child element being targeted.
-targeted.

 ``` javascript
 itemsList.addEventListener('click', toggleDone);